Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Analysis and Results

-This section reviews the basic descriptive network statistics we can obtain from the data, focusing on personal networks.
+This section reviews the basic descriptive network statistics that can be obtained from the data, with a focus on personal networks.
 We review both the sample and population-level estimates of the network descriptive statistics.
-Because of its robustness and common usage, we used the RDS-II estimator \citep{gile2010respondent} for all population-level statistics.
+Due to its robustness and widespread use, we employed the RDS-II estimator \citep{gile2010respondent} with bootstrap confidence intervals (CIs) at the 85\% and/or 95\% levels for all sample- and population-level statistics, as appropriate.

-The data, as discussed, contains four core network measures: (i) a peer referral network (capped at three referrals), (ii) an aggregate measure of the total number of people experiencing homelessness the respondent knows, \emph{acquaintance network}, (iii) a list-based network elicitation task (interpreted as close network ties of people experiencing homelessness), \emph{close friendship network}, and (iv) kinship network (this includes extended kin such as adopted kids, etc), \emph{kinship network}).
-Each of these networks is distinct, with very different profiles.
-Our analysis of the 2023 and 2024 acquaintances, close friends, and kinship networks allows us to calculate the mean degree and degree distribution for these three networks.
-We then break up these measures by core demographics: gender, age, and race.
-Next, we use the RDS referral network to estimate mixing rates across race and gender.
-Last, we fit a count data model regression model to the three core networks.